 The moment of truth has arrived and Dave settles into the Ford Allstate Special before his qualifying attempt.
 Photo The Henry Ford

 Out goes MacDonald in his first-ever Indy 500 qualifying run.
 Photo Dave Friedman

 MacDonald takes the red Ford Sears Allstate Special down pit road and onto the Speedway.

-Despite lingering problems, Dave qualifies the Sears Allstate Special with an average speed of 151.464 MPH and is successfully into the
+Handling issues aside, Dave manages to qualify the Sears Allstate Special at an average 4 lap speed of 151.464 MPH and is successfully

 the 1964 field.
 (Dave would eventually be placed in the middle of row 5, in 14th position).

 Car owner Mickey Thompson and Dave MacDonald in a celebratory mood after Dave becomes the first rookie in the field of 33.
 Sherry

 did not accept the run.
 Eddie would have to wait to try again.
 Photo courtesy The Henry Ford